-Client was involved in an accident where she was rearended by another vehicle.
-As a result, the 63 year old plaintiff suffered injury to her lower back.
+The client was involved in an accident where she was rear-ended by another vehicle.
+As a result, the 63-year-old plaintiff suffered injury to her lower back.
 Due to the fact that the client was already on Social Security disability before the accident, there was no wage loss.
-After incurring $28,000 in medical expenses, Jason M. Welborn and the Gaar Firm convinced the defendants to pay $375,000 in damages.
+After incurring $28,000 in medical expenses, Jason M. Welborn and the Gaar Law Firm convinced the defendants to pay $375,000 in damages.

 Joseph F. Gaar obtained a $2.8 million settlement for an offshore worker who was injured in a personnel basket transfer accident.
 In this case, the plaintiff was being offloaded from a fixed offshore platform on a personnel basket when the accident in question occurred.
 The accident occurred when the crane operator, who was insufficiently trained, negligently placed the personnel basket onto the railing of the offshore crew boat onto which he was transferring.
 When the crane operator realized that he had negligently set the personnel basket down on the crew boat rail, he swung the crane, causing the personnel basket to crash and collapse on the rear deck of the offshore crew boat vessel.
 Plaintiff filed suit alleging negligence and fault against the crane operator and his employer, as well as the crew boat captain and owner of the vessel, under the Admiralty and General Maritime Law.
 As a result of the accident in question, the plaintiff underwent an anterior interbody lumbar fusion at L5-S1, which ultimately was unsuccessful and resulted in failed back syndrome.
 The plaintiff additionally underwent surgery for the implantation of a dorsal column simulator.
 At the original mediation, Mr. Gaar rejected a $1.3 million settlement offer by the defendants due to client’s continuing low back complaints.
 Following the placement of the dorsal column simulator, Mr. Gaar was ultimately successful at a second mediation in settling claims for $2.8 million.

-Our firm's auto accident attorneys represented a 72 year old gentlemen who was injured when the car he was riding in ran a stop sign causing an accident.
-As a result of the auto accident, our client suffer severe neck and back injuries that required surgery.
+Our firm’s auto accident attorneys represented a 72-year-old gentleman who was injured when the car he was riding in ran a stop sign causing an accident.
+As a result of the auto accident, our client suffered severe neck and back injuries that required surgery.
 During the case, our auto accident attorneys were successful in convincing the court that the insurance policy for the business owned by the driver applied to provide coverage to our client.
 After extensive medical discovery, the defendants paid a total of $1.525 Million dollars to settle the case.

 Our firm’s Lafayette Maritime Attorneys represented a man who was injured while attempting a personnel basket transfer from an oil rig to the deck of a boat.
 A previous attorney had advised the client his claim should be settled for $60,000.
 Our Lafayette Maritime Attorneys proved that the boat company and crane operator were negligent when they attempted the transfer in rough weather with an unqualified crane operator.